CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 1. **Will you be attending the Premium launch party on Tuesday, January 29?** An Outlook invitation will be sent shortly.
 Please confirm your attendance by Friday, January 25.
 2. **Fill out your learner manual for me**, a guide for your professors and fellow learners to understand how you like to learn and work.
 Bullet points or a few sentences per question will do.
 The “manuals” will be shown at the launch party on January 29th and will be available online by the first day of class.
+3. **We will be taking photos and videos throughout the Premium experience**.
+Some photos may be used for social media purposes.
+If you’re comfortable with that, please let us know.
-3. As learners of Premium’s first cohort, you’ll be receiving some fun gear. **What’s your sweater size?** XS-XXL.
+4. As learners of Premium’s first cohort, you’ll be receiving some fun gear.
+Please specify whether you’d like a men’s or women’s sweater and in which size.
-4. **Do you have any allergies (food, environmental, other)?**
+5. **Do you have any allergies (food, environmental, other)?**

-Please send your “learner manual for me” and answers by Friday, January 25 to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>.
+Please send your “learner manual for me”, release form, and answers to the above by Friday, January 25 to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca>.

+We have a few last questions before your Digital Academy experience begins:

 Should you have any questions, please contact us at the Digital Academy.